Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

-In the real and complex triplet models, both $c_{HD}$ and $c_{H\Box}$ in the EFTs obtained by integrating out real and complex triplet models are very tightly constrained as shown by the vertical dashed lines, shown in Fig.~\ref{fig:sig3} (left panel).
+In the real and complex triplet models, both $c_{HD}$ and $c_{H\Box}$ in the EFTs obtained by integrating out real and complex triplet models are very tightly constrained as shown by the vertical dashed lines, shown in Fig.~\ref{fig:sig3} (right panel).
 These vertical darker and lighter green lines represent the $3\sigma$ bounds allowed by the Higgs data global fit on the Wilson coefficient linear combination of $c_{HD}-4c_{H\Box}$ for the real and complex triplet model respectively.
 The reason that these stringent bounds only exist for the triplets and not the singlets is that the coefficient $c_{HD}$ is connected with custodial symmetry breaking and is tightly constrained by the electroweak precision parameter $T$.

 As Table~\ref{tab:EFTtable} denotes, the $c_{HD}$ and $c_{H\Box}$ are tightly related for the triplet models and therefore the stringent bounds on $c_{HD}$ translate into stringent bounds on the $c_{HD}-4c_{H\Box}$ as well.
 In the case of the singlet models, there are no couplings of the singlets to the gauge bosons resulting in $c_{HD}$ being identically zero as indicated in Table~\ref{tab:EFTtable}, liberating them from these constraints suffered by the triplet models.
 As a result of these, $c_H$ is also strongly constrained from the small allowed values of $c_{HD}-4c_{H\Box}$, as shown in Fig.~\ref{fig:sig3} (right panel).
 However, the dimensionless Higgs potential parameters, such as $\lambda_{H\Phi}$ and $\lambda$, are still very loosely constrained due to $c_H \sim \frac{g^2}{M^4}\lambda_{H\Phi}$.
 Therefore, it is very hard for us to extract the Higgs scalar couplings from the $c_H$ operator, because the deviation of the Higgs coupling from the SM value is very small in the triplet case.